 Although addiction liability (such as Adderall addictive properties) is most high when you take a drug for effect or to get high, you can still get addicted to Concerta if you are taking it in doses or methods other than recommended by a doctor.
 In fact, chronic use of Concerta for effect can lead to tolerance (the need for higher doses for similar effect) and psychological dependence with varying degrees of abnormal behavior.
 This is why Concerta should be given cautiously to patients with a history of drug dependence or alcoholism.

 Doctors need to monitor Concerta use to recommend dosage changes.
 If you’re not getting the right doses, you may mistakenly become physically dependent on the drug, and perhaps even develop a psychological dependence, too.
 And if you believe that you may be addicted to Concerta, you need medical supervision during withdrawal because severe depression may occur or reveal the symptoms of other underlying mental health disorders that may require follow-up.
+Learn more about Concerta Addiction and Treatment Program considerations, what you can do to address it, and your long-term rehab and recovery options.
+Help is available TODAY!

 Problems with Concerta?